-The trace token with tprev and tcurr is then passed along with the message.
+The trace token with tprev and tcurr is then passed along with the information passed to the other process.

-• When the process calls seq_trace:print(Label, Info), Label matches the label part of the trace token and the trace token print flag is true.
+• When the process calls seq\trace:print(Label, Info), Label matches the label part of the trace token and the trace token print flag is true.